google/autocxx/README.md

   for part of this engine.
 This also contains the test code.
 * `gen/build` - a library to be used from `build.rs` scripts to generate .cc and .h files from an `include_cxx` section.
 * `gen/cmd` - a command-line tool which does the same.
-Except this isn't written yet.
 * `src` (outermost project)- the procedural macro `include_cxx` as described above.

 # Credits